toonewok/tokyonightwork/README.md

 ## Post Install
 Note - hyprlock setup doesnt have an input bar, type pw and hit enter to login

-You'll need to get the globalprotect info off your laptop
+Pressing SUPER+G will open a unique workspace that will log you into the VPN provided your credentials are correct(the one's entered at install)

 You can use nwg-look/Gtk settings to change the default theme to Tokyonight for apps and change the default font to jetbrainsmono

 In your home directory there is a hidden folder for sqldeveloper (\~/.sqldeveloper)

-Inside of that folder there is an example product.conf, copy it into the version of sqldeveloper being used
+Inside of that folder there is an example product.conf, copy it into the version of sqldeveloper being used.
+This is required to point to the correct version of java for sqldeveloper to work

 (\~/.sqldeveloper/24.3.1(insert version here))